 Vacation

 Vacation shall be credited on the first day of the month following the month the vacation is earned.
-An employee who starts work after the first of the month shall not begin to accrue vacation until the first day of the month following the month in which the employee begins work.

-2. Vacation leave accrues to a total maximum of 312 hours.
-Upon reaching the maximum accrual of 312 vacation hours, employees will cease earning Vacation Leave until use of Leave brings the accrual below the maximum.
+Vacation accrual will be pro-rated for the first and final month of employment based on the hours worked that month.
+Benefited part-time Employees will accrue vacation based on approved scheduled hours each month.2.
+Vacation leave accrues to a total maximum of 312 hours.
+Upon reaching the maximum accrual of 312 vacation hours, Employees will cease earning Vacation Leave until use of Leave brings the accrual below the maximum.

-Upon separation from employment, any accrued and unused Vacation Leave will be paid to the employee at the base rate of pay with the final paycheck.
+Upon separation from employment, any accrued and unused Vacation Leave will be paid to the Employee at the base rate of pay with the final paycheck.

 Vacation Leave is not eligible for cash out.
-Below are the accrual rates for Vacation leave.
+Below are the accrual rates for Vacation leave for full-time Employees, part-time Employees will receive a pro-rated accrual based on approved scheduled hours.